plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 When we chase after an object, wanting to grasp it, we will suffer.
 When we do not have anything to pursue, we will also suffer.
 If you have been a river, if you have ever chased after a cloud and suffered, lamenting because you felt lonely, please take hold of your own hand like you are holding the hand of a friend.
 Contemplating deeply, you will see that the thing you are looking for has been here all this time, that is yourself!
 You are already what you want to become.

 It was still a story of the seeker and the thing being sought.
 “Who seeks, yet who attains?”
-Looking for a quiet place, I took my hammock and a few books with me: The Miracle of Mindfulness, The Sun My Heart, Fragrant Palm Leaves… to review the most distilled insight of Thay’s early teachings that I had marked for my article.
+Looking for a quiet place, I took my hammock and a few books with me: *The Miracle of Mindfulness, The Sun My Heart, Fragrant Palm Leaves*… to review the most distilled insight of Thay’s early teachings that I had marked for my article.

 <div class="verse"><p>“[We] are used to living in birth-and-death, and [we] forget about no-birth-and-no-death.
 A wave also lives the life of water, and we also live the life of no-birth-no-death.
 We only need to know that we are living the life of no-birth-no- death.
 All is in the word ‘know.’
 To know is to realize.
 Realization is mindfulness.
 All the work of meditation is aimed at awakening us in order to know one and only one thing: birth and death can never touch us in any way whatsoever.”<br/><cite>from <i>The Sun My Heart</i></cite></p></div>